4 Minute Read

 Using the debt snowball method, you would make the minimum payments on everything except the medical bill.
 For this example, let’s say you have an extra $500 each month from taking a side job and cutting your expenses down to the bare minimum.
 You are gazelle intense.

-Since you ’re paying $550 a month on the medical bill (the $50 payment plus the extra $500), that debt will be done in one month.
+Since you’re paying $550 a month on the medical bill (the $50 payment plus the extra $500), that debt will be done in one month.
 You would then take that $550 and attack the credit card debt.
 You can pay $613 on the plastic (the freed-up $550 plus the $63 minimum payment).
-In about four months, wave bye-bye to the credit card.
-You ’ve paid it off!
+In about four months, you’ll wave goodbye to the credit card.
+You’ve paid it off!

-Now punch that car note in the face to the tune of $748 a month.
-In 10 months, it will drive off into the sunset.
-Now you ’re on fire!
+Now punch that car loan in the face to the tune of $748 a month.
+In 10 months, it’ll drive off into the sunset.
+Now you’re on fire!

 You May Also Like